IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`\underline{GC}^p_{\omega ne}, \overline{GC}^p_{\omega ne}`  Minimum and maximum consumption of an ESS                                                                                 GW
 :math:`\underline{GH}_g, \overline{GH}_g`                          Rated minimum and maximum heat of a CHP or a fuel heater                                                                  GW
 :math:`CF^p_{\omega ng}, CV^p_{\omega ng}`                         Fixed (no load) and variable cost of a generator.
 Variable cost includes fuel and O&M                                     €/h, €/MWh
+:math:`CR_g`                                                       Operating reserve cost of a generator                                                                                     €/MW
 :math:`CE^p_{\omega ng}`                                           Emission cost of a generator                                                                                              €/MWh
 :math:`ER_g`                                                       Emission rate of a generator                                                                                              tCO2/MWh
 :math:`CV_e`                                                       Variable cost of an ESS or pumped-storage hydropower plant when charging                                                  €/MWh